The Walker Research Group

 Undergraduate research can enhance a chemistry students education and experiences outside of the traditional classroom.
 Dr. Walker is continuously seeking highly motivated students who are looking to participate and contribute to her research.
 Student are asked to consider these questions when pursuing undergraduate research opportunities in her group:

-Dr. Walker expects all students to participate in bi-weekly/monthly group meetings to discuss student research progress, in addition to enhancing journal comprehension skills.
+Dr. Walker expects all students to participate in group meetings to discuss student research progress, in addition to enhancing journal comprehension skills.
 This time is also used to practice scientific speaking in-front of your peers.
+Upon completion of a project, students are expected to present their work at a conference with preference at regional or national conferences of ACS or ASBMB.
+Students who take 409 research are expected to write a senior thesis.

 Research provides students with the ability to develop strong analytical and problem-solving skills.
-Patience and determination are needed to find answers to synthetically challenging reactions and will enhance your experience in industry or your future graduate studies.
+Patience and determination are needed to find answers to challenging questions and will enhance your experience in industry or your future graduate studies.

 If you are interested in pursuing research with Dr. Walker, please visit your department website at http://www.iun.edu/chemistry/student-resources/Student_Research.htm to begin the process.